-The neuroscience major at Wartburg is an interdisciplinary major that exposes students to the intersection of biology and psychology and then encourages them to make links to other areas of interest.
-Neuroscience is a broad field, and students have the opportunity to focus on their own areas of interest through advanced research courses and diverse electives.
+Neuroscience is an interdisciplinary major that exposes students to the intersection of biology and psychology and then encourages them to make links to other areas of interest.
+Because neuroscience is a broad field, students majoring in it at Wartburg have the opportunity to focus on their own areas of interest through advanced research courses and diverse electives.

 Neuroscience majors can pursue careers in neuroscience research, medicine, physical therapy, occupational therapy, psychiatry, pharmacology, cognitive psychology, robotics, science writing, and many, many more fields.